-Culture is strongly integrated into the lives of Bhutanese people and are directly associated with religion.
-Culture in Bhutan is displayed in attire, architectures, daily rituals, languages and as simple as behaviour among each other.
+Culture is strongly integrated into the lives of Bhutanese people and is directly associated with religion.
+Culture in Bhutan is displayed in attire, architectures, daily rituals, languages and as simple as behavior among each other.

-The National flag of Bhutan is diagonally divided, upper half yellow and orange lower half with the white dragon in the middle holding jewels in its claws.
+The National banner of Bhutan is slantingly divided in two, yellow upper half and an orange lower half, with the white thunder dragon in the center holding gems in its paws.
 Upper half yellow signifies the secular part of the government and the King and lower half orange the spiritual part of religion.
 White Dragon is the symbolic figure of the country which represents purity and wealth.

 Festivals (Tsechus) are great events in the country where people get socialized from all around the country.
-This is time for one to experience Bhutan’s living culture such as the mask and folk dances which would be performed by the monks and other lay men.
+This is time for one to experience Bhutan’s living culture such as the mask and folk dances which would be performed by the monks and other laymen.
 The festival would be held every year in every district in Dzongs (fortresses) and temples varying the dates and months from one another.
-Basically, it would be on the tenth day of a month of the lunar calendar.
+It normally is the day tenth of a month in the astral calendar.